-Dachshund Dog: Characteristics, Origin, Lifespan
+Dachshund Dog: Origin, Characteristics, Uses, Photo

 The Dachshund dog is a short-leged, long-bodied and hound type breed of dog.
 It is also known by many other different names.
 It’s common nicknames are Badger dog, Dackel, Jamnik, Doxie, Weenie dog, Wiener dog, Sausage dog, Salsichinha, Bassotto, Sosis, Perro Salchicha, Worshond, Teckel, Taksis, Taksas, Mäyräkoira and Taksa.